-- 53. For this regulation to apply, Exclusive Right of Burial must have been obtained.
-Memorials are not allowed on unpurchased graves. - 54.
+- 59. For this regulation to apply, Exclusive Right of Burial must have been obtained.
+Memorials are not allowed on unpurchased graves. - 60.
 No memorial (monument, gravestone, tablet, kerb/border stones, vase, etc.) shall be erected without the prior approval of the Clerk.
-Application for which shall be made on the appropriate form to be obtained from and submitted to the Clerk. - 55.
-Applications for approval of memorials must be made at least 2 months before erection. - 56.
-Any application shall include the form together with a drawing showing dimensions, integral doweling of all components, ground anchoring method, type of material and finish position within the grave space,
+Application for which shall be made on the appropriate form to be obtained from and submitted to the Clerk. - 61.
+Any application shall include the form together with a drawing showing dimensions, integral doweling of all components, ground anchoring method, type of material, finish position within the grave space, method of construction, proposed inscriptions. - 62.
+The memorial to which the application relates shall not be taken into the cemetery until the Clerk has issued a written permit, positioning has been agreed and the fees have been paid to the Council at its office.